Use guest access and external access to collaborate with people outside your organization

 |Use stickers in conversation||Yes3||Yes5|

 |Presence is displayed||Yes||Yes|

-1 Provided that the user has been added as a guest and is signed in as a guest to the guest tenant.
+1 Provided that the user has been added as a guest and is signed with the guest account.

 2 Only by email or Session Initiation Protocol (SIP) address.